Follow us

 About

-The International Olympiad of Science organized by the SilverZone Foundation is an incredibly exciting event for young students who are passionate about science.
+Dive into the International Science Olympiad (iOS), powered by SilverZone Foundation.
+This thrilling event captivates young science enthusiasts.
 The competition has been widely successful and received positive feedback from both teachers and students since its inception.

-The iOS examination, which takes place annually, aims to test students' competency in science and is based on the syllabus provided by CBSE/ICSE and other State Boards.
-However, the examination paper also includes a section on Applied Science, which enables students to develop a deeper understanding of how science is applied in the real world.
+• Boosts problem-solving prowess: The exam includes a section on Applied Science, which enables students to develop a deeper understanding of how science is applied in real-world scenarios.

 Structure of the Olympiad